How to Use Oregano Oil to Fight Bacteria and SIBO

 Both oregano oil and garlic act as a great natural alternative to antibiotics and are both very potent.
 This is a tough question to answer since each person’s microbiome is unique and it can be uncertain which types of bugs you’re actually treating.

 Both of these herbal products can get the job done.
 A lot of people that are treating SIBO or any other stubborn bacterial infection usually use a combination of 1-3 different herbs.
 This means you could try using both oregano oil and Allimed (garlic) for treatment.
+Garlic contains allicin—this is thought to be the active anti-bacterial ingredient and is highly concentrated in Allimed,

 To learn more about Allimed, check out this article.